Carrie Buck Revisited and Virginia’s Expression of Regret for Eugenics

 Records from Venable Elementary School in Charlottesville demonstrate that Vivian was not “feebleminded.”
 Her first grade report card showed that Vivian was a solid “B” student, consistently received an “A” in deportment, and had been on the honor roll.

 Epilogue: 75 Years after Buck v.
-Bell, Virginia Offers an Apology for Its Role in Eugenics
+Bell, Virginia Expresses Regret for Its Role in Eugenics

 Although the eugenics movement was eventually discredited as arising from political and social prejudice rather than scientific fact, few of the the legislative bodies that passed compulsory sterilization laws have ever compensated or apologized to the more than 60,000 victims.
 The United States Supreme Court affirmed Virginia’s sterilization law on May 2, 1927, in the Buck v.
 Bell decision, and the constitutionality of that ruling has never been challenged nor has the ruling ever been overturned.
 Virginia repealed the 1924 sterilization law in 1974, while compulsory sterilization of those with “hereditary forms of mental illness that are recurrent” was a part of the Virginia Code until 1979.